Solaris / 2012

 film photography/ lit print

-This project began with a simple, almost childish question: what if Solaris is not there, light—years away, but here?
-Underfoot?
-In the glare of a puddle by the house?
-I didn’t want to illustrate Lem or Tarkovsky, but to find a gap in the familiar.
-I armed myself with unusual lenses — a monocle and tilt-shift.
-The monocle blurred the edges, turning the bench into a ghostly island.
-Tilt-shift flattened the perspective, making the field outside the city look like a miniature, strangely tense model.
-The light that filtered through the imperfect glass painted halos and highlights — not defects, but traces of reality rubbing against optics.
+This project began with a simple, almost childish question: what if Solaris isn’t out there, light-years away, but right here?
+Under our feet?
+In the glare on a puddle near home?
+I didn’t want to illustrate Lem or Tarkovsky, but to find a crack in the familiar.
+I armed myself with unusual lenses—a monocle and a tilt-shift.
+The monocle blurred the edges, turning a park bench into a phantom island.
+The tilt-shift flattened the perspective, making a field on the city’s outskirts resemble a miniature, strangely tense model.
+The light, passing through the imperfect glass, painted halos and flares—not defects, but traces of reality rubbing against optics.
 Each frame was an attempt to shift the fulcrum.
-Not to show the “beautiful strange”, but to provoke the question: what do we really see when we look at the yard, the road, the wasteland?
-Maybe this is our “planet” — a territory where the contours of something else, personal, forgotten, appear through the ordinary?
-The key was the final lit print for some of the shots.
-This capricious, hand-made print didn’t just reproduce the image.
-She was materializing that “tremor.”
-The paper absorbed the silver, enhancing the contrasts, deepening the shadows, making the highlights almost blind spots.
-Each impression became a unique impression of the moment of the shift — not a digital simulacrum, but a physical proof of the meeting of light, glass, chemistry and that elusive something else that hides behind the shape.
+Not to show “beautiful strangeness, ” but to provoke a question: what do we truly see when we look at a courtyard, a road, a vacant lot?
+Perhaps this is our “planet"—a territory where, through the mundane, the contours of something else, something personal and forgotten, emerge?
+The final, crucial step was the lith print for select frames.
+This capricious, manual printing process didn’t just reproduce the image; it materialized that very “quiver.”
+The paper absorbed the silver, intensifying contrasts, deepening shadows, rendering highlights into almost blinding spots.
+Each print became a unique cast of a moment of shift—not a digital simulacrum, but physical proof of an encounter between light, glass, chemistry, and that still-elusive something hiding behind form.
 This is not an answer to the question of essence.
-This is an invitation to take a closer look at the thrill of one’s own perception.
+It is an invitation to look closer at the tremor of your own perception.